pyplate.py

 Boilerplate to use at the start of main

-Perform some mundane stuff like setting properties.
+Perform some mundane stuff like running the arg parser and loading

 """